pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 [next lesson when you add additional metadata / information to this file.](5-pyproject-toml.md)
 :::

 - Open up the `pyproject.toml` file that Hatch created in your favorite text editor.
-Is should look something like the example below.
+It should look something like the example below.

 ```toml